ctcovington/BST_270_project/README.md

 ## Project Structure

 The entire reproduction attempt is located in `./code/reproduction.Qmd`. `.Qmd` is the [Quarto](https://quarto.org) file extension and can be compiled from the command line or a handful of text editors, including RStudio and VSCode (which I use) -- see [here](https://quarto.org/docs/get-started/) for options.
-Quarto document, like RMarkdown, can compile into a variety of document types -- I've included an html version of my final reproduction attempt in the `./code` directory.
+Quarto documents, like RMarkdown, can compile into a variety of document types -- I've included an html version of my final reproduction attempt in the `./code` directory.

 This repo comes with an empty `./data` directory, which will be populated with two small data sets the first time `reproduction.Qmd` is run.